polterguy/magic.deploy/README.md

 # Magic Deploy

-Helper repository to deploy Magic to a VPS of your chosing.
+This is a helper repository to deploy Magic to a VPS of your chosing.
 This project helps you to deploy Magic, using Docker.
 First clone the entire project into your VPS server using the following command.

 ```